naiyerasif/site/content/blog/2019/2019-04-20-code-formatting-with-prettier.md

 trim_trailing_whitespace = false
 ```

-Prettier CLI respects your `editorconfig` file by default.
+Prettier CLI respects the `editorconfig` file by default.
 You can opt-out of this behavior using `--no-editorconfig` flag.

 ## Working with ESLint